 Small & Medium Enterprises

-A few servers, some cloud, maybe a local IT provider – SMEs are often the easiest target for attackers.
-We check what your MSP overlooks.
+A few servers, some cloud, maybe a local IT provider.
+SMEs are often the easiest target for attackers.
+We check what your IT provider doesn't cover day-to-day.

 Common Vulnerabilities in SMEs